ko120/Resume/README.md

 # Resume

-This is Kyung Min Ko's Resuem created by using Latex.
+This is Kyung Min Ko's resume created by using Latex.